SysMedOs/AdipoAtlasScripts/README.md

   * For commercial use: please contact the develop team by email.

 + Please cite our publication in an appropriate form.

-  * Ni, Zhixu, Georgia Angelidou, Mike Lange, Ralf Hoffmann, and Maria Fedorova.
-"LipidHunter identifies phospholipids by high-throughput processing of LC-MS and shotgun lipidomics datasets."
-Analytical Chemistry (2017).
-    - DOI: 10.1021/acs.analchem.7b01126

-###

 ### Funding